cisco/mindmeld/source/blueprints/screening_app.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

-This screening application would be offered by a public health department, and would ask questions in Spanish about an individual's medical history.
+This screening application would be offered by a public health department and would ask questions in Spanish about an individual's medical history.
 Users should be able to provide answers to a series of questions and receive an assessment about their risk for prediabetes.
-They should be able to opt out of the questionnaire at any time.
+They should be able to opt-out of the questionnaire at any time.
 A user's risk is calculated based on the `questionnaire <https://www.cdc.gov/diabetes/risktest/index.html>`_ provided by the American Diabetes Association and the Centers for Disease Control and Prevention.